bitnami/containers/bitnami/kubeapps-kubeops/README.md

 # Kubeapps Kubeops packaged by Bitnami

+## Container Deprecation Notice

+Kubeapps Kubeops container is no longer maintained by upstream and is now internally tagged as to be deprecated.
+This image will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
+Valid to be removed starting on: 10-02-2022

 ## What is Kubeapps Kubeops?

 > Kubeapps Kubeops is one of the main components of Kubeapps, a Web-based application deployment and management tool for Kubernetes clusters.
 It adds an endpoint to access the Helm API & K8s resources.